wyolum/TouchSelfie/README.md

 ## Changes from [wyolum/TouchSelfie](https://github.com/wyolum/TouchSelfie)

+### Zero password
+- Now integrally based on OAuth2, neither the send-email, nor the upload-pictures will ask for and store a password

 ### Easier setup
 - a new `setup.sh` script will help you configure the features you need (send_email, auto-upload) and will guide you for the Google credentials setup and photo album selection.
+- credentials installation now points to a google-hosted wizard to simplify the application-id creation

 ### Hardware buttons support
 - Added GPIO hardware interface for three buttons (with connections in hardware/ directory).
 Each button triggers a different effect.
 Software buttons are added if GPIO is not available